If you want to relax, have fun learning and be fascinated alongside your kids, take advantage of the list below.

 On my Kids and Family walking tour, we include a very special surprise museum that will make you feel a little smaller than usual 🙂

-To get the best value out of your museum visits, remember that most state-owned museums are free the first Sunday of every month (for the whole day) and every Sunday afternoon after 3 pm (some shut in the afternoon so check the timetables).
-Museums can offer family tickets or combined tickets with other attractions and sometimes, discounts are given if you book your tickets online.
-A little research and planning could save on your pocket.
+For example, most state-owned museums are free the first Sunday of every month (for the whole day) and every Sunday afternoon after 3 pm (some shut in the afternoon, so check the timetables).

-If you are thinking of visiting Barcelona with your children, don’t miss our special post of Barcelona with Kids, the best way of making the most of Barcelona while having fun all the way.
-Also, if you are here for a few days, don’t forget to check our complete article with things to do in Barcelona.
+If you are thinking of visiting Barcelona with your children, don’t miss our special post on Barcelona with Kids, the best way of making the most of Barcelona while having fun all the way.
+Also, if you are here for a few days, don’t forget to check our complete article with things to do in Barcelona.Â

 Photograph by Sarah_Ackerman